 - All-Star Cast: In both languages, kind of.

 - The Japanese dub has Sumi Shimamoto, Gorō Naya, and Ichirō Nagai in lead roles.
-This movie was from before Miyazaki decided he hated working with professional seiyuu and switched to using on-camera Celebrity Voice Actors instead.
+This movie was from before Miyazaki's decision to use on-camera Celebrity Voice Actors starting with Princess Mononoke.